Vortetty/Vortetty/README.md

 # I moved to codeberg
-All future work will go there, the github will stay for contributions.
+All future work will go there, the github will stay for contributions and backups.